Maxime-Bakunzi/alu-system_engineering-devops/web_stack_debugging_0/README.md

 By following the steps above, you should be able to successfully run an Apache web server within a Docker container and have it return the "Hello Holberton" page when accessing the root of the server.
 ```

-Remember to replace `<container_id_or_name>` with the actual ID or name of your running Docker container.
-Also, make sure to tailor the paths and instructions to match the specific Docker image and setup you're using.